teo-tsirpanis/Farkle/docs/diagnostics/FARKLE1005.md

 # FARKLE1005: This API requires `[UseEnhancedSyntax]` attribute

 This error is emitted when you attempt to use an API that requires the `Farkle.Builder.UseEnhancedSyntaxAttribute` attribute.
-One example of such an API is the source-generated production factory methods.
+One example of such an API is the source-generated production builder factory methods.

 You can resolve the error by adding the `[UseEnhancedSyntax]` attribute to a member containing the code that is using the API.